NykterLab/TEDDY_IA/README.md

 This is the code repository for the paper *"Gene expression profiles uncover different paths to Type-1 diabetes- linked autoantibody response and association with antiviral response - the TEDDY study"*

+- The python scripts for running the virome analysis are in the python_virome -directory
-The R scripts for running the analysis are in the scripts directory
+* The R scripts for running the deconvolution are in the deconvolution_analysis -directory